zoltarinio79/GlowTan-Legal/privacy.md

 ## 6. Children's Privacy

-[APP NAME] is not directed at children under 13 (or under 16 in the EEA).
+GlowTan is not directed at children under 13 (or under 16 in the EEA).
 We do not knowingly collect data from children.
 If you believe a child has provided data through the app, please contact us and we will assist with removal where applicable.

 ## 7. Your Rights